 For the ETF quality public transport services for citizens and good working conditions for public transport workers go hand in hand.
 One is not possible without the other.

-The priorities of the ETF Urban Public Transport (UPT) Committee are:
+The priorities of the ETF Urban Public Transport (UPT) Committee for the 2022 – 2027 period are: